Benadryl for Dogs: Dosage, Safety, and Uses

 Reviewed for accuracy on December 11, 2019 by JoAnna Pendergrass, DVM

 Benadryl is a brand name for an antihistamine (diphenhydramine HCl) that can help alleviate symptoms of allergic reactions and even anxiety.
-Histamine is a substance released by mast cells (a type of immune cell) and is responsible for allergic reactions.
-Benadryl works by blocking histamine receptors on a cell’s surface, meaning that the receptors cannot ‘accept’ histamine that tries to attach and trigger an allergic reaction.
+Histamine is a substance released by mast cells (a type of immune cell) and is responsible for inflammation and other allergy symptoms.
+The active ingredient in Benadryl is diphenhydramine, which works by blocking histamine receptors on a cell’s surface, meaning that the receptors cannot ‘accept’ histamine that tries to attach and trigger an allergic reaction.

 Benadryl is not yet FDA-approved for veterinary use, but it is generally considered safe for use in dogs with mild-to-moderate allergies.